Panic flushes through your arms.

 The raucous din of stall owners.
 The sizzle of freshly cooked food.

-Where is mum?!
+Where is Mum?!

 Your four-year-old eyes flood with tears and then-